OPSWAT/metadefender-k8s/README.md

 <!-- LICENSE -->
 ## Licensing

-For running MetaDefender products you will need to set up the license needed for each of the products, in case of not having such license key please contact Sales:sales-inquiry@opswat.com.
+For running MetaDefender products you will need to set up the license needed for each of the products, in case of not having such license key please contact Sales: sales-inquiry@opswat.com.

 In case of having any issue with your license please contact [Support](https://www.opswat.com/support)